mixxxdj/manual/source/hardware/controllers/pioneer_ddj_sb3.rst

 Loop Roll Mode
 ^^^^^^^^^^^^^^
+Loop roll mode is enabled by holding :hwlabel:`SHIFT` down and by pressing the :hwlabel:`FX FADE` button.
+The button will blink when selected.
+Press one of the pads to trigger a momentary loop roll.
+Once the pad is released, the track will resume playing.

 .. figure:: ../../_static/controllers/pioneer_ddj_sb3_roll.svg
    :align: center
    :width: 65%
    :figwidth: 100%
-   :alt: Pioneer DDJ-SB3 (performance pads)
+   :alt: Pioneer DDJ-SB3 (performance pads in loop roll mode)
    :figclass: pretty-figures

-   Pioneer DDJ-SB3 (performance pads)
+   Pioneer DDJ-SB3 (performance pads in loop roll mode)

 ========  ===============================================================  ==========================================
 No.       Control                                                          Function